Hermann Raupach: Biography

-In 1762 Raupach left St Petersburg for Hamburg and then to Paris, where he met Wolfgang Amadeus Mozart and improvised with him on harpsichord in 4 hands.
+In 1762 Raupach left Saint Petersburg for Hamburg and then to Paris, where he met Wolfgang Amadeus Mozart and improvised with him on harpsichord in 4 hands.
 Mozart arranged some movements from his sonatas for piano and string orchestra.
 The Sonata for Piano and Violin in A major, that was listed as K. 61, first appeared under Mozart's name in the Breitkopf & Härtel OEuvres in 1804.
-It had been in Baron Taddaus von Dürnitz collection, and was mistakenly thought to be by Mozart.
+It had been in Baron Taddäus von Dürnitz collection, and was mistakenly thought to be by Mozart.
 In 1912 Téodor de Wyzewa and Georges de Saint-Foix discovered that the real composer was Hermann Raupach.
 They believed the young Mozart copied this sonata to use for an arrangement for a piano concerto, as he had used works of Raupach in K. 37, K. 39 and K. 41; see also: Piano Concertos Nos.
 1–4 (Mozart).

-Later Raupach returned to St Petersburg, where he became the instructor of composition and singing at the Academy of Fine Arts from 1768 to 1778.
+Later Raupach returned to Saint Petersburg, where he became the instructor of composition and singing at the Academy of Fine Arts from 1768 to 1778.
 The composers Dmitry Bortniansky and Yevstigney Fomin were among his pupils.
-He died in St Petersburg.
+He died in Saint Petersburg.